top of page

-Life Quality Resources can help children and adults gain control of the frustrations and emotional roller coaster of ADD/ADHD.
+Life Quality Resources can help adults gain control of the frustrations and emotional roller coaster of ADHD.

 Treatment

-The number of children, as well as adults, diagnosed with ADD/ADHD continues to grow.
-Most children are energetic, so knowing the difference in a child with ADD/ADHD and a child who is just very active can be challenging at times.
+The number of children, as well as adults, diagnosed with ADHD continues to grow.
 At Life Quality Resources we know the adverse effects that an inaccurate diagnosis can produce, so we take every step and precaution to ensure that we get it right the first time.
-Our clinical staff use careful assessment and employ our child development expertise to personalize a treatment plan that is specifically designed to meet yours or your child’s needs.

-Typical ADD/ADHD treatment at Life Quality Resources will address and might include:
+Typical ADHD treatment at Life Quality Resources will address and might include:

 · Self control – self regulation via Biofeedback/Neurofeedback